Analysis of the Feshbach-Schur method for the Fourier Spectral discretizations of Schr{\"o}dinger operators: Set-up and results

 Further, note that the eigenvalue and eigenvector errors have the same rate of convergence with respect to $K$.
 However, the error in the eigenvector depends on the gap $\g_0$ while the error in the eigenvalue does not. \end{remark}

 The estimate with respect to $N$ in Theorem~\ref{thm:main} is not sharp in all cases, in particular for sufficiently regular potentials $V$.
-Nonetheless, our analysis has the merit of presenting the convergence result in one combined analysis based on perturbative techniques which also holds for low regularities of the potential where standard {\it a priori} approximation results of the variational approximation result do not hold (note that an estimate of the variational problem can be obtained by setting $K\to \infty$ or $M=N$).
-Moreover, for potentials with very low regularities, the upcoming numerical results indicate that the convergence with respect to $N$ of our analysis is sharp, at least in the presented numerical study.
+Nonetheless, our analysis has the merit of presenting the convergence result in one combined analysis based on perturbative techniques which also holds for low regularities of the potential where standard {\it a priori} convergence results of the variational approximation \old{approximation results of the variational approximation result} do not hold.
+In fact, still in the low regularity regime, an estimate of the variational problem can be obtained by setting $K\to \infty$ or $M=N$.

 Note that we can adapt the result whenever {\it a priori} approximation results are available by employing the triangle inequality.
 Indeed, if the potential $V$ belongs to the Sobolev space $V\in\Hs{s}$, with $s>d/2$, we resort to {\it a priori} results in a first place to obtain a sharp bound with respect to $N$, see e.g., \cite{Babuska1991-cg,cances2010numerical,Boffi2010-wh}, and also~\cite{norton2010convergence} for a certain class of discontinuous potentials in $H^{1/2-\varepsilon}$ for all $\varepsilon>0$, in two dimensions.